 The other two recommendations address the most basic step that fishers can take: wearing a personal flotation device.
 Here in British Columbia, roughly 70 percent of all fishing-related fatalities in the past decade came while not wearing a PFD.
 Yet many fishers still don't wear them.
-Regulations currently require that PFDs be worn only if fishers identify a risk, however; you never know when you could end up in the water.
-So the TSB is recommending to TC and WorksafeBC to require persons to wear suitable personal flotation devices at all times when on the deck of a commercial fishing vessel or when on board a commercial fishing vessel without a deck or deck structure and that programs are developed to confirm compliance.
+TC regulations currently require that PFDs be worn only if fishers identify a risk, however; you never know when you could end up in the water.
+So the TSB is recommending to TC to require persons to wear suitable personal flotation devices at all times when on the deck of a commercial fishing vessel or when on board a commercial fishing vessel without a deck or deck structure and that programs are developed to confirm compliance.
+In June 2019, WorksafeBC amended its fishing regulation related to the use of PFDs.
+Under the new amendments, crewmembers must wear a PFD or lifejacket when on board a fishing vessel that has no deck or deck structure, or when on the deck of a fishing vessel that has a deck or deck structure.
+Crewmembers are not required to wear lifejackets or PFDs below deck or when inside a deck structure where there is risk of entrapment.
+This amendment removes the need for a risk of drowning to be present before a PFD must be worn.